 - Difficulty distinguishing intensity or shades of colors

 - Eye inflammation

 Serious eye conditions can be detected during a routine eye exam, and because many eye disorders have no obvious symptoms, keeping current with your annual ophthalmic exam is vital to long-term eye health.

 Conditions Treated by Ophthalmologists

-Cataracts is a condition in which the lenses of the eyes become cloudy over time causing vision to appear foggy.
+Cataracts are a condition in which the lenses of the eyes become cloudy over time causing vision to appear foggy.
 Cataracts occur when the eye lenses become thicker and less flexible with age and the eye tissue breaks down, clouding the lens.
 Cataracts typically affect both eyes and eventually require surgical removal to restore sharp vision.
-Cataract surgery is typically performed in office on an outpatient basis, during which the cloudy lens is removed and replaced with a clear, artificial lens (intraocular lens).
+Cataract surgery is typically performed in-office on an outpatient basis, during which the cloudy lens is removed and replaced with a clear, artificial lens (intraocular lens).

 Diabetic Eye Disease

 Diabetic eye disease refers to a group of eye disorders that commonly affect patients with diabetes.
 Diabetic eye disease encompasses: